liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 You can use the LDAP tab of the Authentication page to connect Liferay to an LDAP directory.
-There are two places for you to configure the LDAP settings: here in the control panel or in the `portal-ext.properties` file (which is covered in chapter 20).
-We recommend you use the control panel since your configuration settings will be stored in the database.
+There are two places for you to configure the LDAP settings: here in the Control Panel or in the `portal-ext.properties` file (which is covered in chapter 20).
+We recommend you use the Control Panel since your configuration settings will be stored in the database.
 Note that if you use both, the settings in the database will be merged with the settings in `portal-ext.properties`.
-If there's a conflict or overlapping data, the LDAP servers set in the control panel take precedence over the servers set in `portal-ext.properties`.
-Configuring the LDAP settings from the control panel is easier and does not require a restart of Liferay.
+If there's a conflict or overlapping data, the LDAP servers set in the Control Panel take precedence over the servers set in `portal-ext.properties`.
+Configuring the LDAP settings from the Control Panel is easier and does not require a restart of Liferay.
 The only compelling reason to use the `portal-ext.properties` file is if you have many Liferay nodes which will be configured to run against the same LDAP directory.
 In that case, for